- How a Man-in-the-Middle (MitM) Attack Works

 - Signs of a Man-in-the-Middle Attack

-- How Do You Protect Yourself from MitM Attacks?
+- How to Protect Yourself from MitM Attacks

 When you’re online, it’s normal to expect your communication with websites and apps to be confidential.
 For example, when you log in to any of your online accounts, you assume that third parties can’t see, intercept, or change your password as it is sent.